 I appreciate that Impossible Sleep is a simple, no-BS supplement that doesn’t pump their product with a bunch of filler.
 Besides just the honed-down formula, Impossible Sleep has a bit more magnesium per serving (350mg vs 225mg) than Gorilla Dream but uses Magnesium Citrate instead of Magnesium Bisglycinate that’s found in Gorilla Dream.
-While that may seem like a minor difference, Magnesium Bisglycinate has been shown to have superior absorption due to its increased solubility.
+Both forms of Magnesium have been shown to absorb well, with Magnesium Citrate having marginally better bioavailability.

 Frequently asked questions

 Before I try any new sleep supplement or product, I always do my research to ensure it makes sense to take.
 Here are some common questions I get about Gorilla Dream so you can make your own decisions about whether or not it’s right for you.

 What are the side effects of Gorilla Dream?

 I haven’t experienced any side effects from taking the recommended dose.
 The only time I had a slightly negative experience was after taking more than the recommended dose for personal experimentation, which led to grogginess and brain fog in the morning.
 Ironically, it was a similar experience to being sleep-deprived.

 How long does Gorilla Dream take to work?